syre-data/docs/source/overview.rst

 Thinking About Thot
 *******************

-To achieve this core principle Thot uses **top-down organization** and **bottom-up analysis**, visualized in :numref:`Fig. %s <fig_organization_analysis_model>`.
+To achieve this core principle Thot uses **top-down organization** and **bottom-up analysis**, visualized in :numref:`Fig. %s <fig_organization_analysis_model_inside_out>`.
 Another way to think about this is outside-in organization and inside-out analysis.
 This is implemented in a tree structure where each node has access to all the resources below it, and properties are inherited from above.

-.. _fig_organization_analysis_model:
+.. _fig_organization_analysis_model_top_down:

 .. figure:: /_static/overview/organization-analysis-model.png
 	:align: center